Get insider access

 Treble Amount

-The Astro A50 X have a relatively neutral, well-balanced default sound profile that's well-suited to a variety of uses.
+The Astro A50 X have a relatively flat default sound profile that's well-suited to a variety of uses.
 It's more balanced overall than the Astro A50 Gen 4 Wireless 2019, though it has a slightly more veiled treble response.
 There's plenty of low-end rumble on tap to bring excitement to action-packed sequences and a balanced high-bass that can help bring out environmental audio, like approaching footsteps.
 The mid-range is also exceptionally well-balanced and reproduces vocals and speech with plenty of detail.
-The treble range is slightly more inconsistent, with a veiled low treble that dulls the upper harmonics of vocals and a sharp peak in the mid-treble range that can add some harshness to sibilants.
-You can always adjust the sound profile to your liking via the graphic EQ and presets in the companion app.
-You can see how the presets affect the sound profile here.
+The treble range is slightly more inconsistent, with a veiled low treble that dulls the upper harmonics of vocals.
+Fortunately, you can always adjust the sound profile to your liking via the graphic EQ and presets in the companion app.
+This graph shows how the presets affect the sound profile.

 8.6